secworks/blake2s/README.md

 ## Implementation status
-Implemetation completed.
+Implementation completed.
 Functionally correct.
-Needs testing in real hardware. *Use* *With* *Caution*.
+Functionally verified in real hardware.  *Ready for use*.

 ## Introduction